multifreded/hv20/day14/README.md

 1. It's exactly 512 bytes long.
 2. It ends with the boot signature `0x55aa`

-Both are features of a [MBR - Master Boot Record].
+Both are features of a [MBR - Master Boot Record]().
 And since the challenge text said, that it's "made for metal", maybe it's made for bare metal ? ;-)

 [MBR - Master Boot Record]: https://en.wikipedia.org/wiki/Master_boot_record